-The Corporation is responsible for the other information, which comprises the Members' Report and the Corporation's statement of corporate governance and internal control, Governing Body's statement on the College's regularity, propriety and compliance with the Funding body terms and conditions of funding.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.
+The Corporation is responsible for the other information, which comprises the Members' Report, the Statement of Governance and Internal Control, Governing Body's statement on the College's regularity, propriety and compliance with Funding body terms and conditions of funding and Statement of Responsibilities of the Members of the Corporation.
+Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.